 In recent years, the plaintiffs' bar has regularly contended that arbitration agreements are unconscionable and/or violate state or federal public policy.
 Concepcion makes clear that states may not declare (either as a matter of unconscionability or public policy) that arbitration agreements are unenforceable on the ground that they preclude class treatment of claims.
-And the Supreme Court currently is considering the validity of a similar argument under federal law in American Express Co. v.
+And the Supreme Court has recently rejected a similar argument under federal law in American Express Co. v.
 Italian Colors Restaurant.

 That said, doctrines like unconscionability will still have a role to play in challenges to the enforcement of arbitration agreements, as long as the principles being invoked are generally applicable.
-As the Supreme Court has recently recognized, arbitration agreements may be "unenforceable under state common law principles that are not specific to arbitration and preempted by the FAA."
-14 process in favor of the company, such as requirements that consumers or employees pay arbitration costs that are excessive in the context of small claims, waive substantive rights available to remedy an individual's claims under applicable law or travel to distant places to arbitrate.
-Many of these features are common in business-to-business agreements.
-To forestall unconscionability challenges, companies should consider removing these artifacts of older business agreements from their consumer or employee arbitration agreements.
-In addition, drafters may consider adding some or all of the following hallmarks of pro-consumer arbitration provisions:
+As the Supreme Court has recently recognized, arbitration agreements may be "unenforceable under state common law principles that are not specific to arbitration and preempted by the FAA."14

+Some unconscionability challenges attack features of the arbitration agreement that arguably tilt the process in favor of the company, such as requirements that consumers or employees pay arbitration costs that are excessive in the context of small claims, waive substantive rights available to remedy an individual's claims under applicable law or travel to distant places to arbitrate.
+Many of these features are common in business-to-business agreements. challenges, forestall unconscionability companies should consider removing these artifacts of older business agreements from their consumer or employee arbitration agreements.
+In addition, drafters may consider adding some or all of the following hallmarks of pro-consumer arbitration provisions (see box).